BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ```

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-10-1.png" width="768" />
+Does it look like there is a change in chick weight over time?
+Does that change differ across chicks?

 </p>
 </details>

-> 3. Plot a histogram of the weights of the chicks at the final day of the experiments (i.e. only the chicks who made it to the last day)
+> 3. Plot a histogram of the weights of the chicks at the final day of the experiments (i.e. only the chicks who made it to the last day).

 <details><summary><span style="color: red;">Solution</span></summary>
 <p>